June Carter Cash: Career highlights

-While June Carter Cash may be best known for singing and songwriting, she was also an author, dancer, actress, comedian, philanthropist, and humanitarian.
+While Carter may be best known for singing and songwriting, she was also an author, dancer, actress, comedian, philanthropist, and humanitarian.
 Director Elia Kazan saw her perform at the Grand Ole Opry in 1955 and encouraged her to study acting.
 She studied with Lee Strasberg and Sanford Meisner at the Neighborhood Playhouse School of the Theatre in New York.
 Her acting roles included Mrs. "Momma" Dewey in Robert Duvall's 1998 movie The Apostle, Sister Ruth, wife to Johnny Cash's character Kid Cole, on Dr. Quinn, Medicine Woman (1993–97), and Clarise on Gunsmoke in 1957.
 She was notable as Mayhayley Lancaster playing alongside husband Cash in the 1983 television movie Murder in Coweta County.
 June was also Momma James in The Last Days of Frank and Jesse James.
 She also acted in occasional comedy skits for various Johnny Cash TV programs.

 As a singer, she had both a solo career and a career singing with first her family and later her husband.
-As a solo artist, she became somewhat successful with upbeat country tunes of the 1950s such as "Jukebox Blues" and, with her exaggerated breaths, the comedic hit "No Swallerin' Place" by Frank Loesser.
-June also recorded "The Heel" in the 1960s along with many other songs.
+As a solo artist, she became somewhat successful with upbeat country tunes of the 1950s, such as "Jukebox Blues" and the comedic hit "No Swallerin' Place" by Frank Loesser.
+Carter also recorded "The Heel" in the 1960s along with many other songs.

-In the early 1960s, June Carter wrote the song "Ring of Fire", which later went on to be a hit for her future husband, Johnny Cash.
+In the early 1960s, Carter wrote the song "Ring of Fire", which later went on to be a hit for her future husband, Johnny Cash.
 She co-wrote the song with fellow songwriter Merle Kilgore.
-June wrote the lyrics about her relationship with Johnny Cash and she offered the song to her sister Anita Carter, who was the first singer to record the song.
-In 1963, Johnny recorded the song with the Carter Family singing backup, and added mariachi horns.
+Carter wrote the lyrics about her relationship with Cash and she offered the song to her sister, Anita Carter, who was the first singer to record the song.
+In 1963, Cash recorded the song with the Carter Family singing backup and added mariachi horns.
 The song became a number-one hit and went on to become one of the most recognizable songs in the world of country music.

-In her autobiography, “I Walked the Line”, Johnny's first wife Vivian Cash disputes the myth that June Carter co-wrote the song, "Ring of Fire".
-Vivian relates the story that Johnny told her in 1963 that he wrote the song with Merle Kilgore and Curly while fishing and that he was going to give June half credit because “She needs the money.
-And I like her.”
+In her autobiography, I Walked the Line, Cash's first wife Vivian Cash disputes the myth that Carter co-wrote the song "Ring of Fire".
+Vivian relates the story that Cash told her in 1963: he wrote the song with Kilgore and Curly Lewis while fishing and he was going to give Carter half credit because "[s]he needs the money.
+And I feel sorry for her."